-According to many studies such as those conducted by entities such as BOAT/US, According to many studies such as those conducted by entities such as BOAT/US, surprisingly, the engine is not the most likely source of fires on boats - electricity is.
+According to many studies such as those conducted by Boat U.S., surprisingly, the engine is not the most likely source of fires on boats - electricity is.
 More than half of boat fires (55%) start with wiring or appliance failures.
-Next come fires started by an overheated engine but they are less than half as likely (24%).
+Next come fires started by an overheated engine, but they are less than half as likely (24%).
 Less than 10% of boat fires (8%) start with a fuel leak.
 Of course, those can reach catastrophic proportions if the fire backs up into the tank itself.
 The rest is a mixed bag of "miscellaneous" - dropped match, stove spills, flare "slag" landing on the boat, etc.

-An electrical fire such as the one that starts from a frayed/chafed wire is very different than one which is fed by a malfunctioning inverter or generator.
+An electrical fire such as the one that starts from a frayed or chafed wire is very different than one fed by a malfunctioning inverter or generator.
 The first is going to act like someone was smoking in bed - material is aflame but not being fed by the electricity itself.
 But it counts as the cause of the fire.